rnjn/twistDemo/README.md

 1. Java 1.6 JDK
 2. Ant

-Once you have downloaded ofbiz 10.04 from [here](http://ofbiz.apache.org/download.html), unzip and store it in a safe place, and just run the following commands in your favorite shell after cd'ing into the said safe place -
+Once you have downloaded ofbiz 10.04 from [here](http://ofbiz.apache.org/download.html), just run the following commands in your favorite shell -

 1. ` ant install  `
 2. ` ant run-install-exttest  `